eskadah/birthday_reminder/README.md

 Birthday Reminder App from Foundation Iphone App development written with Rubymotion

-This is a port of the Birthday Reminder App written by Nick Kuh in the book; "Foundation Iphone App Development" published by Apress
+This is a complete rewrite of the Birthday Reminder App written by Nick Kuh in the book; "Foundation Iphone App Development" published by Apress

 The port works as described and some modifications have been made to ensure compliance with the latest Facebook SDK